How can you protect yourself against PayPal fraud?

 1. Strong and unique password

-Choose a different, complex password for each online account, including PayPal.
-It must be a minimum of 12 characters long, with a combination of upper and lower case letters, numbers and special characters.
-Never use the same password for multiple accounts, and avoid easy-to-guess passwords, like your date of birth or full name.
+Choose a strong and unique password for each online account, including PayPal.
+It should be at least 12 characters long and include a combination of uppercase and lowercase letters, numbers, and special characters.
+Never use the same password for multiple accounts, and avoid easily guessed passwords such as your birthdate or full name.

 2. Two-factor authentication (2FA)

 Enable 2FA to add an extra layer of security to your account.
-This option allows you to receive a unique, one-time use code on your mobile phone every time you log into PayPal.
-This code is necessary to finalize the login, making it much more difficult for hackers to access your account.
+This option allows you to receive a unique, one-time code on your mobile phone each time you log in to PayPal.
+This code is required to complete the login process, making it much harder for hackers to access your account.

-Make sure the PayPal site URL starts with “https://” and has a green padlock.
-This ensures that you are on the official PayPal website and that your connection is secure.
-If you are unsure about the authenticity of the site, never enter your login details.
+Make sure the PayPal website URL starts with "https://" and includes a green padlock icon.
+This ensures you are on the official PayPal website and that your connection is secure.
+If you are unsure about the website's authenticity, never enter your login information.

-4. Beware of offers that are too good to be true
+4. Beware of offers that seem too good to be true

-Stay alert for suspicious offers and abnormally low prices.
-If a deal seems too good to be true, it probably is.
-Be careful of emails, text messages and websites that offer you products or services at rock-bottom prices.
-This is often a scam aimed at extracting your personal or financial information.
+Be wary of suspicious offers and unusually low prices.
+If an offer seems too good to be true, it probably is.
+Be cautious of emails, text messages, and websites offering products or services at incredibly low prices.
+These are often scams designed to steal your personal or financial information.

-5. Never communicate your confidential information by email or SMS
+5. Never share your confidential information via email or SMS

-PayPal will never ask you for your sensitive information by email or SMS.
-Never give your password, PayPal account number or banking information to anyone who contacts you by email or SMS.
+PayPal will never ask for your sensitive information via email or text message.
+Never share your password, PayPal account number, or banking information with anyone who contacts you by email or text message.
 If you receive a suspicious message from PayPal, contact customer service directly to verify its authenticity.

 Monitor your transactions and act quickly

-It is important to regularly review your PayPal transaction history to identify suspicious activity.
-Log in to your PayPal account and navigate to the “ History ” tab.
-There you can see all the transactions you have made, including dates, amounts, recipients and transaction types.
+It's important to regularly review your PayPal transaction history to identify suspicious activity.
+Log in to your PayPal account and go to the " History " tab.
+There you can see all your transactions, including dates, amounts, recipients, and transaction types.

 Here are some things to look for when checking your transaction history:

-- Transactions made on unusual dates or times
+• Transactions carried out at unusual dates or times

 If you notice a suspicious transaction, act quickly.